mshadlou/MATLAB_FEM_for_Civil_Mech_Engineers/README.md

 </ul>

-# example 1: Loading on a retaining wall and calculating stress/strain/displacement etc
+# Example 1: Loading on a retaining wall and calculating stress/strain/displacement etc
-We are going to make the following model and aplly the loading and boundary condition, then solve it and visualise the results.
+We are going to make the following model and aplly the loading and boundary condition, then solve it and visualise the results.<br>

 <img src="/Figures/Retaining wall - model.tif" alt="Alt text" title="Retaining wall model in this example">